 For multi occupancy sites, methods of communication between all businesses need to be considered.
+Under the Protect duty we will follow any directive set out by the owner of said building in response to their preparedness plan.

 Summary Must Do's and Don'ts: